Travel Guide to the Pamir Highway and the Wakhan Valley

 The center of the most important city in the eastern part of the Pamirs, Murghab

-I stayed at the Aruf Guest House, highly recommended.
-It's very welcoming and the owner is a sweetheart.
-She speaks a little English, serves you dinner and breakfast, and even has money to exchange (Kyrgyz som, dollars, euros).
+I stayed at Guest House Aruf, which I highly recommend.
+It's very welcoming and the owner is lovely.
+She spoke a little English, serves dinner and breakfast, has a Western-style bathroom, and even has currency exchange (Kyrgyz som, dollars, euros).

-One of my first tasks was to get a Tajik SIM card.
-The only company available was Megafon.
-I didn't have many options, so I bought one, showed my passport, and with some patience, I managed to get at least a little bit of internet connection (when the wind allows it, almost literally).
+One of my first tasks in Murghab was to get a Tajik SIM card.
+The only available company was Megafon.
+I didn't have many options, so I bought it, showed my passport, and with some patience managed to get at least a little bit of a connection (when the wind allowed it, almost literally).

 Murghab, la ciudad mas importante del este del Pamir